Jack Ma: During tech crackdown

 News outlets noted a lack of public appearances from Ma between October 2020 and January 2021, coinciding with a regulatory crackdown on his businesses.
 The Financial Times reported that the disappearance may have been connected to a speech given at the annual People's Bank of China financial markets forum, in which Ma criticized China's regulators and banks.
-Ma described state banks as operating with a pawn shop mentality and criticized the Basel Accords as a "club for the elderly."
+Ma described state banks as operating with a pawn shop mentality and criticized the Basel Committee on Banking Supervision as a "club for the elderly."
 Wired magazine suggests that Ma may have chosen to lay low during the stalled IPO period, influenced not only by government pressure but also by investors and employees within Alibaba who had lost millions due to the stalled IPO.

 On 3 November 2020, the Shanghai Stock Exchange halted Ant Group's IPO.
 According to Chinese bankers and officials, financial stability was the objective behind the intervention.
 Their scrutiny had extended beyond Ant Group to other major players in China’s technology sector, particularly the three dominant companies collectively known as BAT - Baidu, Alibaba, and Tencent.
 These three companies have faced allegations of leveraging their substantial market power to establish monopolistic positions, using their scale to suppress competition and hinder the growth of smaller rivals.
 Ant Group had sought to maintain a position as a technology company, although it was deriving approximately 90% of its revenue from financial services.
 This position brought it into conflict with the People's Bank of China (PBOC), which since 2018 had sought to regulate Ant Group as a financial holding company.
 After Ant Group filed for its IPO, PBOC had issued draft guidelines stating that it would regulate companies such as Ant Group as financial services companies, not tech companies.
 During the IPO, financial regulators became even more concerned about Ant Group due to its high valuation as a tech company, increasing fears of a bubble.